cocos/cocos-docs/en/editor/extension/scene-script.md

 };
 ```

-**Note: Due to the upgrade of the scripting system, the `cc.require` method, which used the same module reference mechanism as the project script, has been deprecated**
+**Note**: due to the upgrade of the scripting system, the `cc.require` method, which used the same module reference mechanism as the project script, has been deprecated.

 ## Use the following API to send messages to scene.js

-Next, the following interface can be used to send messages to `scene.js` (assuming the name of the extension is `foobar`) in both the main process and the rendering process of the extension package application.
+Next, the following interface can be used to send messages to `scene.js` in both the main process and the rendering process of the extension package application.
+For example, assuming the name of the extension is `foobar`:

 ```typescript
 interface ExecuteSceneScriptMethodOptions {